sidecartridge/atarist-roms-database/pull_request_template.md

 ## Submission Guidelines

 - **Include the ROM File**:
+  - Please add ONLY one ROM image per pull request.
   - Please include the **binary file** with the ROM image in the **root folder** of the repository in your pull request.
   - The filename must **match exactly** (case-sensitive) the name specified in the **Filename** field above.